Solar-Tweaks/LunarSocket/README.md

 }
 ```

-Once you have edited the file save it as `config.json` and start the server.
+Once you have edited the file save it and rename it to `config.json` and then go to start the server part.

 ## Database

 There's two types of databases available:

 - `instanceStorage` - Stores the data in the Lunar Socket instance which means that the data will be deleted when the server is restarted/stopped/updated.
-- `mango` - Stores the data in a MongoDB database.
+- `mongo` - Stores the data in a MongoDB database.

 # Start the server

+Don't forget to change your websocket to `ws://localhost:80/connect` in Solar Tweaks patcher!

 ```bash
 $ npm start